-With Miradore, it is possible to enforce the activation of FileVault disk encryption for Miradore managed macOS devices remotely using a configuration profile.
+FileVault is a security feature used to encrypt the system disk on macOS devices.
+Encryption helps to prevent unauthorized access to documents and other data on the device.
+With Miradore, it is possible to enforce the activation of FileVault disk encryption for the managed macOS devices remotely using a configuration profile.

 - Administrator access to Miradore

-- Miradore's FileVault configuration profile is compatible with devices running macOS 10.9 or higher
+- Miradore's FileVault configuration profile is compatible with devices running macOS 10.9 or above.

 - The use of an institutional recovery key requires you to create a FileVault master keychain with a macOS computer.

 Go to Management > Configuration profiles page to add a new configuration for FileVault (macOS > FileVault).
 Configure the FileVault encryption settings.

 The recovery key can be used to unlock/decrypt the encrypted drive if the user forgets or loses their password.
 Choose whether you want to use personal, institutional, or both types of recovery keys for unlocking encrypted files.
 Using both recovery keys means that an encrypted disk can be unlocked using either a personal or institutional recovery key.